Sumonta056/java-spring-learning/java-basics/out/production/java-basics/basics/OOP/Constructor/Readme.md

 - The compiler won’t generate the default constructor if there’s a already constructor in the class [Here](Dog.java)
 - Constructors are not inherited
 - Constructors can be private
+- A constructor calls the default constructor of its superclass : [Here](Parent.java)